Top Ten Animals You Would Like to Rate Most

 8. Dog

-The dog, or domestic dog (Canis familiaris or Canis lupus familiaris), is a domesticated descendant of the wolf and is characterized by an upturned tail.
-Derived from an ancient, extinct wolf species, the modern wolf is its closest living relative.
-Dogs were the first species to be domesticated by humans... read more
+The dog, or domestic dog (Canis familiaris or Canis lupus familiaris), is a domesticated descendant of wolves.
+Dogs and modern gray wolves share a common ancestor from an ancient, now-extinct wolf population.
+Dogs were the first species to be domesticated by humans more than 14,000 years ago, before... read more

 3/10.
 Too overrated.
 They're annoying and gross.
 All they do is bark and drool and leave mounds of crap everywhere they go.
 Only good thing about them is that they have really good noses.